Enjoy a carefree lifestyle

 - Transportation to medical appointments, at no extra charge if scheduled ahead and within a 15-mile radius

 Leave the Cooking to Us (If You’d Like)

 Foxdale offers a range of dining venues—to suit just about everyone.
 Enjoy restaurant-style dining, a cafeteria-style Café or our Friendship Bistro, which offers specialty salads, paninis, and custom created personal pizzas.
 Plus, a great selection of healthy entrees is offered at each meal, including vegan and low-fat options.
-All of these venues are conveniently located in the Community Center and serve meals 7 days a week.
+All of these venues are conveniently located in the Community Center.
 So join us and let us do your cooking—some of it, all of it, or just a little bit of it—the choice is yours.

 Be as Involved as You Want

 Foxdale residents initiate and plan their own activities, serve on a variety of committees set up by the Residents Association, and serve on the Board of Trustees.
 Many of them are active members of such local organizations as the League of Women Voters, Habitat for Humanity, the Retired Senior Volunteer Program of Centre County (RSVP), and the Centre County Historical Society.
 Also, residents organize a biannual garage sale to help raise funds for the Residents Association, which funds resident committees and programs.